laneboysrc/rc-light-controller/doc/firmware-architecture.md

-For the WS2812 based light controller there is **lights-fiat-131.asm** as simple example, mixing both WS2812B and PL9823 LEDs. **lights-lancia-fulvia.asm** is using PL9823 exclusively but has a nice gimmick of fading indicators, simulating incadescent bulbs, and a simulation of a weak earth connection by dimming the left tail/brake light whenever the indicator lights up.
+For the WS2812 based light controller there is **lights-fiat-131.asm** as simple example, mixing both WS2812B and PL9823 LEDs. **lights-lancia-fulvia.asm** is using PL9823 exclusively but has a nice gimmick of fading indicators, simulating incandescent bulbs, and a simulation of a weak earth connection by dimming the left tail/brake light whenever the indicator lights up.

 Some old American vehicles have a single light in the back for combined tail,